 To be eligible for Graduation, you must be one of the following:

-- An undergraduate student who has achieved a minimum of 300 credits by 2 July in the year that graduation will take place (or the year it was due to take place for the class of 2020), with at least 60 credits at level 6 achieved at the University of Portsmouth
+- An undergraduate student who has achieved a minimum of 300 credits in the year that Graduation will take place, with at least 60 credits at level 6 achieved at the University of Portsmouth

-- A postgraduate (taught) student who has successfully completed your course by 2 July in the year that graduation will take place (or the year it was due to take place for the class of 2020)
+- A postgraduate (taught) student who has successfully completed your course in or before the year that Graduation will take place

-- A research student who has submitted your final bound thesis by the 31 May in the year that graduation will take place (or the year it was due to take place for the class of 2020)
+- A research student who has submitted your final thesis by the 31 May in the year that Graduation will take place

 - Registered on a short course (and none of the above apply to you)